EU Settlement Scheme family permit: join an EU, EEA or Swiss citizen

 When submitting first application under the EU Settlement Scheme, applicants who apply as children or grandchildren over the age of 21 OR parents and grandparents, must provide evidence of their dependency on the relevant EU national or their spouse or civil partner.
 Definition of ‘Dependent’ is in the EU Settlement Scheme immigration rules, and we cite this definition further below.

-In a nutshell, to assess if dependency exists, the Home Office takes account of the following:
+In a nutshell, to assess if dependency exists, according to their guidance the Home Office should take into account of the following:

 - financial and social situation of the applicant, or applicant’s health, and